 Why I Don’t Use Cellulose or Blue-Jean Insulation

-It happened again yesterday, a young builder came up to me after my talk at the Atlantic Green conference here in Charleston SC and he started to talk to me about the new green house he wanted to get verified that had no-VOC paint and bamboo flooring and blue-jean insulation in it.
-And it just came out of my mouth with no diplomacy-check engaged, “so what’s so green about blue jean insulation?”
+Yesterday, a young builder came up to me after I spoke at the Atlantic Green conference in Charleston, S.C., and started talking about the new green house he was building.
+It had no-VOC paint, bamboo flooring, and insulation made from shredded blue jeans.
+And without thinking, I said, “So what’s so green about blue jean insulation?”
 The poor kid was expecting a pat on the back and what he got was a kick in his assumptions.

-The whole idea about using a third party green building verification system is to force designers and builders to look at the big picture and to separate the “green-ness” of a product from it’s cost and marketing publicity.
-The popular press is all in a tizzy about recycled-content building products, anything bamboo, and uber-groovy countertops but the bulk of the things that make up a well integrated green home are conventional products used with an unconventional attention to detail.
+The whole idea about using a third-party green building verification system is to force designers and builders to look at the big picture, and to separate the “green-ness” of a product from its cost and marketing hype.
+The popular press is all in a tizzy about recycled-content building products.
+That includes anything bamboo, and über-groovy countertops, but the bulk of the things that make up a well-integrated green home are conventional products used with an unconventional attention to detail.
 It’s not about the silver bullets, it’s about getting the details right.

-Green building is about durability and performance more than about recycled content.
+Green building is about durability and performance more than it is about recycled content.

 I still use fiberglass in my walls and I spray 8” of foam in my roofs.
 But you won’t see me using cellulose or blue-jean insulation in my homes.

 Blue-jean insulation doesn’t cut easily, it's difficult to install, and it doesn’t expand well.
 It's just not that green.Photo: Courtesy of Amy Gahran.